 You have not provided sufficient details about the accident to prompt a reliable answer.
 There is no doubt, however, that you should report the incident to your insurance company, in the event the bicyclist decides to make a claim against you for any injuries he sustained.

 I do not know what you mean by "extra money."
 If you are asking whether you can get more because he was not wearing his prescription glasses, the answer likely is "no;" you are entitled to fair compensation for your injuries, if any.
-You are not entitled to an additional amount to punish the driver...Read more »
+You are not entitled to an additional amount...Read more »

 You have not provided sufficient details to be able to provide a reliable response.
 If this dispute arose out a contractual relationship, the contract may provide an answer, or at least guidance.
 If you are represented, this question is best directed to your own lawyer, who should explain this to...Read more »